JustinMountain/ruby_programming/chess_v2/README.md

 - Established directory for chess_v2

 TODO:
-- Create Piece object
+- Create each different game piece which inherit from Piece
-  x Initialize with player, location
-  - Boolean method to check validity of a move(start, end)
-    - Start with an array of all possible moves
-    - Add the start location to this array
-    - Remove any square with player's own pieces in it
-    - Remove any coordinates that aren't on the board (position greater than 8 or less than 1)
     - Remove any piece-specific restricted positions
       - Bishop/Rook/Queen should remove squares if boxed in by either player
       - King cannot put itself in danger
-      - Pawn can move twice from start position, can only capture diagonally x Method to move(start, end)
+      - Pawn can move twice from start position, can only capture diagonally
-    *-* If Boolean above returns true: (in game logic, not in object)
-      - Call Update board methods for start and finish locations
-- Create each different game piece which inherit from Piece
   - Each piece type should hold an array of its possible moves and this_piece_restrictions
     - Knight
     - Rook